neznajko/dp/state/README.md

 The object will appear to change its class.

-This is kind of an important pattern, and I'm pretty sure that every programmer if never had heart about it, has discovered it the hard way.
+This is kind of an important pattern, and I'm pretty sure that every programmer if never had heard about it, has discovered it the hard way.
 We basically have a system with finite states, and have to take decisions depending on the state we currently are and the context.